Philadelphia Motorcycle Accident Attorney

-In these situations, Philadelphia and the state of Pennsylvania operate under a comparative negligence law, meaning victims of an accident can be partially at fault for the accident, and their claimable damages will be reduced by a proportionate amount based on the percentage of fault they have in the incident.
+In these situations, Pennsylvania law operates under a comparative negligence law, meaning victims of an accident can be partially at fault for the accident, and their claimable damages will be reduced by a proportionate amount based on the percentage of fault they have in the incident.

 Motorcyclists need to exercise an extra degree of caution on the road.
 While all drivers are expected to follow traffic laws, motorcycle riders need to understand that their bikes afford them much less protection than other vehicles would, and that a mistake or unsafe decision while driving can be much more costly than in another vehicle.
 Such mistakes are also far more likely to be fatal.
 Motorcycle riders need to follow the same rules of the road as they would when driving a passenger car to limit their risk of a serious accident.